Moment Consistency of the Exchangeably Weighted Bootstrap for Semiparametric M-Estimation: Introduction

 \section{Introduction}

 In semiparametric models, the asymptotic variance estimate for the Euclidean parameter is required in the construction of confidence sets and test statistics based on the asymptotic normality result.
 For example, in the bootstrap inferences, the asymptotic variance estimate is needed to build the t-type confidence set which is known to have smaller coverage probability error than the percentile/hybrid confidence sets; see \citep{st96}.
 In general, the explicit variance estimation is not feasible due to the presence of an infinite dimensional nuisance parameter; see \citep{bkrw98, vw96} for numerous examples.
 In the literature, there are two existing estimation procedures, i.e., the profile sampler \citep{lkf05} and the observed profile information \citep{mv99}.
 The former (latter) method requires a careful choice of the prior on the Euclidean parameter (of the step size in calculating discretized information estimate).
 Subsampling \citep{pr94b} is another possibility, but the optimal subsample size is difficult to choose in practice.
-In contrast, the bootstrap can estimate the asymptotic variance without involving any tuning parameter, and thus becomes a widely used semiparametric inference procedure, e.g., \citep{cp09, klf04, mk05a}.
+In contrast, the bootstrap can estimate the asymptotic variance without involving any tuning parameter, and thus becomes one standard semiparametric inference procedure.
+Various types of bootstrap variance estimate based on different sampling schemes such as nonparametric bootstrap or weighted bootstrap are proposed in a broad class of semiparametric models ranging from the simple partly linear models (Chapter 2 of \citep{hlg00}), to the complicated proportional hazards frailty regression models (\citep{klf04}), and widely used semiparametric conditional moment models (\citep{cp09}).
+More examples can be found in Kosorok (2008).
+However, the theoretical validity of the bootstrap variance estimate is a well known open problem.